AdobeDocs/experience-manager-cloud-service.en/help/security/web-application-firewall-and-cnd-rules.md

 * When two conflicting rules are created, the allow rules will always take precedence over the block rules.
 For example, if you create a rule to block a specific path and a rule to allow one specific IP address, requests from that IP address on the blocked path will be allowed.

-* If a rule is matched and blocked, the CDN will respond with a `406` return code.
+* If a rule is matched and blocked, the CDN responds with a `406` return code.

 ## Examples {#examples}